 Château Le Pape

-Constructed by master sailmaker Pierre Bobineau in 1805, the charming Château Le Pape has a rich history and heritage of its own.
+Constructed by master sailmaker Pierre Bobineau in 1805, the charming Château Le Pape has a rich history and heritage of its own, home to many artists and painters over the past two centuries.
 Robert G. Wilmers purchased Le Pape in 2012 for the quality of the vineyard, the elegance of the architecture and for its sublime, secluded location.
-2015 marked the completion of a significant renovation of the chateau and its gardens and the beginning of a new chapter in luxury hospitality.
+2015 marked the completion of a significant renovation of the chateau, its guestrooms and gardens and the beginning of a new chapter in luxury hospitality.

 An exquisite setting alive with history and culture